 who hold the academic rank of professor, associate professor, assistant professor, or emeritus professor; or

-who hold the professional designation of senior research associate, research associate, senior lecturer, lecturer, visiting professor or coach.
+who hold the professional designation of clinical faculty, senior research associate, research associate, senior lecturer, lecturer, visiting professor or coach.

 Those individuals who occupy an administrative post, and who hold one of the academic ranks or professional designations listed in 1.a above, and who hold academic tenure.